-F. School Counselor
+E. School Counselor

 As the Bright Star Schools organization continues to grow in number of overall students, and enrollment at each school site, it is increasingly important that each of its students and their families has a designated advocate on campus.
 This role will be that of a school counselor; someone who provides support and assists in the communication between each student and their teachers, administrators, parents, coaches, and prospective colleges.
-The Counselor will be part of all student and family facing functions for RKMS and will ensure the success of their assigned students while they are at any Bright Star school and transitioning into life beyond.
+The Counselor will be part of all student and family facing functions for RKHS and will ensure the success of their assigned students while they are at Bright Star and transitioning into life beyond.